greenboxal/doggohub/doc/integration/omniauth.md

 1. Go to profile settings (the silhouette icon in the top right corner).
 1. Select the "Account" tab.
 1. Under "Connected Accounts" select the desired OmniAuth provider, such as Twitter.
 1. The user will be redirected to the provider.
-Once the user authorized GitLab they will be redirected back to GitLab.
+Once the user authorized DoggoHub they will be redirected back to DoggoHub.

-The chosen OmniAuth provider is now active and can be used to sign in to GitLab from then on.
+The chosen OmniAuth provider is now active and can be used to sign in to DoggoHub from then on.

 ## Configure OmniAuth Providers as External

 >**Note:**
-This setting was introduced with version 8.7 of GitLab
+This setting was introduced with version 8.7 of DoggoHub

 You can define which OmniAuth providers you want to be `external` so that all users **creating accounts, or logging in via these providers** will not be able to have